Klasychne derby: The 2010s

 During the 2015–16 Ukrainian Premier League, on 16 October, Shakhtar Donetsk beat FC Dynamo Kyiv 0–3 in Kyiv and set two new records.
 One record was that for the first time during a Ukrainian derby game in Kyiv a team scored three goals.
 The other record was that for the first time Shakhtar had more Ukrainian derby victories, 26, than Dynamo.
 On 1 May 2016, in the second Premier League match between them at Arena Lviv, Shakhtar won 3–0 again, making it the first time when Dynamo loses two derby matches one after another with a margin of at least 3 goals.
 Despite all that, Dynamo became the champions that season.

 Venues

 As of recently, both Dynamo and Shakhtar play at the Olympiyskiy National Sports Complex in Kyiv.
 Olympiskyi NSC has been one of Dynamo's two home stadiums since 1951 (the other one being the much smaller Valeriy Lobanovskyi Dynamo Stadium).
 Shakhtar, on the other hand, for the longest time (1938–2001) played at their older Central Stadium "Shakhtar" in Donetsk.
 In 2008 Shakhtar built new modern stadium Donbas Arena of UEFA elite class, but was forced to leave Donetsk in 2014 due to War in Donbas.
-Since then, Shakhtar has been based in Kyiv, but until early 2020 played their home matches primarily at Metalist Stadium in Kharkiv.
+Since then, Shakhtar has been based in Kyiv, but until early 2020 played their home matches primarily at Metalist Oblast Sports Complex in Kharkiv.

 Statistics

-Record of wins
+Match tallies

 The table shows number of wins for both clubs per competition as well as totals.